SharePoint/sp-dev-docs/docs/general-development/workflow-conditions-quick-reference-sharepoint-2010-workflow-platform.md

 In such cases, you can use one or more impersonation steps in the workflow.
 An impersonation step uses the permissions of the person who most recently saved the workflow template???typically the author of the template, who would typically have the needed permissions for all of the workflow's operations, including in this case permission to archive the document to the appropriate library.

-> **Note:**
+> [!NOTE]
 > For both of these conditions, *all*  of the specified users and groups must pass the comparison in order for the condition to evaluate to True.>  For both of these conditions, it does not matter whether the specified permissions have been assigned *explicitly*  to the specified individual users or whether the permissions are held by those individual users only *implicitly*  (as members of a group to which the permissions have been assigned, for instance).For specified *groups*  , on the other hand, the permissions must have been assigned *explicitly*  and *not*  inherited from a parent group.